 Capital Module

-Applicants proposing a Revenue Cap index may request a capital increment for discrete projects being placed in service after the rebasing year that:
+Applicants proposing a Revenue Cap IR may request a capital increment for discrete projects being placed in service after the rebasing year that:

-Are part of the Transmission System Plan
+Are part of the TSP

-Are intended to come into service during the index period
+Are intended to come into service during the rate plan period

-Involve costs that the transmitter cannot manage through the revenue established through the index
+Involve costs that the transmitter cannot manage through the revenue established through the rate plan period

 The request must address proposed approval criteria (materiality, need, prudence) and the process for implementation of the recovery of the capital increment.

-Exhibit 4 - Service Quality and Reliability Performance and Reporting
+Exhibit 4 – Service Quality and Reliability Performance and Reporting

+Under the RRF, a transmitter is expected to continuously improve its understanding of the needs and expectations of its customers and its delivery of services.
+This exhibit outlines the OEB’s requirements for service quality and reliability performance.
+The Proposed Scorecard section is intended to define a common reporting structure while allowing for flexibility where transmitters have unique operating circumstances.
+Reporting on Reliability Performance and Compliance Matters is required, however, and filing requirements for these categories are explicitly stated.

 Proposed Scorecard

 The OEB initiated the use of scorecards to facilitate performance monitoring and benchmarking of electricity distributors in 2013.
-Each transmitter must, in its first revenue requirement application following the issuance of these revised filing requirements, propose a scorecard that could be used to measure and monitor the performance of the electricity transmitter and, where appropriate, enable comparison between transmitters.
+Each transmitter must propose a scorecard that could be used to measure and monitor the performance of the transmitter and, where appropriate, enable comparison between transmitters.

-The format should be similar to the scorecard developed for distributors (available on the OEB’s website) and include measures forpublic policy responsiveness, operational effectiveness, customer focus and financial performance, but the applicant may propose other performance categories and measures that it believes would be meaningful for their operations as an Ontario transmitter.
+The format should be similar to the scorecard developed for distributors (available on the OEB’s website) and include measures for:

+Public policy responsiveness

+Operational effectiveness

+Customer focus (as applicable)

+Financial performance, and

+Other performance categories the applicant believes would be meaningful for their operations as an Ontario transmitter.

-The proposed scorecard should provide for the inclusion of data for at least a five year period.
+The proposed scorecard should provide for the inclusion of data for at least a five-year period.
 Transmitters may propose measures for which five years of data are not yet available conditional on a plan and commitment to collect such data through the course of the plan.

-In creating the scorecard, applicants may wish to consider the data they are already required to file under the TSC and the Reporting and Record Keeping Requirements (RRR).
+In creating the scorecard, applicants may wish to consider the data they are already required to file under the TSC.

-Applicants may also choose to propose in their applications other performancemeasures to be reported annually that are applicable to their individual business.
+Applicants may also choose to propose in their applications other performance measures to be reported annually that are applicable to their individual business.
 The OEB will expect transmitters to report on performance metrics, such as cost control and project completion, if a multi-year term is approved.

+Some examples of metrics proposed by transmitters in previous applications are as follows:

+Average System Availability

+System Average Interruption Frequency Contribution

+System Average Interruption Duration Contribution

+NERC Vegetation Compliance

+OM&A Cost ($K) per circuit kilometer

 Reliability Performance

-All applicants, whether proposing a single or multi-year term, must document in their applications achieved reliability performance, using measures developed by the Canadian Electricity Association including, transmission frequency of delivery point interruptions and transmission duration of delivery point interruptions, unsupplied energy in minutes and transmission system unavailability (percentage of system unavailable).
+While these filing requirements allow flexibility with respect to the proposed scorecard metrics, all applicants, whether proposing a single or multi-year term, must document in their applications achieved reliability performance, using measures developed by Electricity Canada including, transmission frequency of delivery point interruptions and transmission duration of delivery point interruptions, unsupplied energy in minutes and transmission system unavailability (percentage of system unavailable).
 The applicant must also document how it has addressed the performance standards for transmitters as set out in Chapter 4 of the TSC.

 The applicant should compare the results for its system performance to those of other systems both nationally and internationally, where available.